-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000. - (2) Consultation must include giving the designer any information that the person who commissions the construction work has in relation to the hazards and risks at the workplace where the construction work is to be carried out.
+(2) Consultation must include giving the designer any information that the person who commissions the construction work has in relation to the hazards and risks at the workplace where the construction work is to be carried out.

-295. Designer must give safety report to person who commissions design
+295 Designer must give safety report to person who commissions design

-- (1) The designer of a structure or any part of a structure that is to be constructed must give the person conducting a business or undertaking who commissioned the design a written report that specifies the hazards relating to the design of the structure that, so far as the designer is reasonably aware - (a) create a risk to the health or safety of persons who are to carry out any construction work on the structure or part; and - (b) are associated only with the particular design and not with other designs of the same type of structure.
+- (1) The designer of a structure or any part of a structure that is to be constructed must give the person conducting a business or undertaking who commissioned the design a written report that states the hazards relating to the design of the structure that, so far as the designer is reasonably aware- - (a) create a risk to the health or safety of persons who are to carry out any construction work on the structure or part; and - (b) are associated only with the particular design and not with other designs of the same type of structure.